 The county's coast and countryside boasts over 3000 miles of signposted footpaths, bridleways and byways to hike, ramble or stroll.
 These paths meander and intertwine across Dorset, linking photogenic villages, cosy pubs, lush meadows and rocky coves.
 Each turning leads to a new adventure…

 Tread in the footsteps of smugglers along one of the world’s most famous rambles, the South West Coast Path.
-Enjoy the views as you imagine the thrilling tales of smuggling and dastardly deeds made famous by the J. Meade Faulkner novel, Moonfleet.
+Enjoy the views along England's longest national trail as you imagine the thrilling tales of smuggling and dastardly deeds made famous by the J. Meade Faulkner novel, Moonfleet.

-For families, the Rodwell Trail is a level walking route teeming with wildlife following the track bed of the old Weymouth to Portland Railway.
+For families, the Rodwell Trail is a level 2 mile walking and cycling route, teeming with wildlife it follows the trackbed of the old Weymouth to Portland Railway.

 The Sika Trail is a popular 7 mile circular walking and cycling through Wareham Forest.
 Stroll through the pine trees and heathland and if you're lucky you might spot a Sika Deer which the trail is named after.